Saratoga Springs Property Division Lawyer

 - Retirement benefits

 Spouses can treat joint assets, such as their income, clothing, and investments, as separate property during a marriage.
 Such misunderstandings may lead to heated disputes during property division proceedings.
-An attorney could help divorcing spouses negotiate a property division agreement that allows them to keep certain marital assets, such as stocks or a motorcycle, by offsetting the value of those assets with other items, like the home and furnishings.
+A property division attorney could help divorcing spouses negotiate an agreement that allows them to keep certain marital assets, such as stocks or a motorcycle, by offsetting the value of those assets with other items, like the home and furnishings.

 Factors to Consider When Distrusting Marital Assets